-In 1973 Chee Soo and his daughter Lavinia made an appearance on BBC One’s Nationwide where they demonstrated Feng Shou Kung Fu to presenter Bob Wellings in the studio giving practical demonstrations of the power of internal energy or Chi.
+In 1973 Chee Soo made an appearance on BBC One’s Nationwide where they demonstrated Feng Shou Kung Fu to presenter Bob Wellings in the studio giving practical demonstrations of the power of internal energy or Chi.
 He also talked about the history of Chinese Martial Arts.
 The hallmark of his style was the relaxed technique and the emphasis on non-competition.

 In 1974 he wrote “Teach yourself Kung Fu”, and in 1976 he wrote “The Chinese Art of T’ai Chi Ch’uan” followed by “Chinese Yoga” (1977) and “The Tao of Long Life” (1979).